ansible/ansible/docs/docsite/rst/plugins/httpapi.rst

 Adding httpapi plugins
 -------------------------

 You can extend Ansible to support other APIs by dropping a custom plugin into the ``httpapi_plugins`` directory.
+See :ref:`developing_plugins_httpapi` for details.

 .. _using_httpapi: